DeOracleXYZ/deoracle-app/request-dummy-data.md

 # How many flavours of Kit Kats are in Japan?
 Japan has over 200 flavours of Kit Kats.
 They're exclusively created for different regions, cities, and seasons.
 There are some tasty-sounding ones like banana, blueberry cheesecake and Oreo ice cream, as well as some very questionable ones like baked potato, melon and cheese, wasabi, and vegetable juice.

+# Was there recently a hack on Curve Finance?
+Yes Curve Finance was hacked August 10th 2022 for $450,000

+# Did address 0xb1ccec1b17881fc9606da385f3baa8e693511ba730739fd973439d1f1d3b79e2 successfuly bridge their tokens to x-Chain ?
+Yes

+# What is the current USA infaltion rate?
+8.25%

+# in what season did Michael Scott leave in the office?
+Season 7

+# Notes:
+Current implementation is openended, future implementations will include type formated answers.(number, boolean, multiple choice, dates).

+Use cases include prediction markets, insurance arbitration, legal mediation, on-chain disputes, DAO voting / governance, blockchain trivia and play to earn.

+Your on-chain identity and deOracle REP is accesible across multiple blockchains.
+Secured and transmited by Hyperlane (Abacus).
+Currently on Polygon & Optimism (testnets).